-Jerry Edwards enters his third season as UNCG’s pitching coach in 2015.
+Jerry Edwards enters his fourth season as UNCG’s pitching coach in 2016.

 Edwards saw two of his pitchers selected in the 2014 Major League Baseball First Year Player Draft as junior Max Povse was taken in the third round by the Atlanta Braves, senior Dylan Thompson was drafted by the Rockies in the 31st round and signee Alex Durham was scooped up by the New York Mets in the 12th round.
 Povse is the second-highest draft selection in program history.